mathan26/notes/Angular.md

  - **selector**— the component's CSS element selector
  - **templateUrl**— the location of the component's template file.
  - **styleUrls**— the location of the component's private CSS styles.
  - The `ngOnInit()` is a lifecycle hook.
-Angular calls ngOnInit() shortly after creating a component.
+Angular calls ***ngOnInit() shortly after creating a component***.
 It's a good place to put initialization logic.
+ - Always export the component class so you can import it elsewhere ... like in the AppModule.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2OTYxOTk0NywtNzU3MjE0Nzg4XX0=
+eyJoaXN0b3J5IjpbLTE5NTM4OTg0NTgsLTc1NzIxNDc4OF19
 -->